-4. Visit Orlando
+5. Visit Orlando

 Visit Orlando is the official tourism association for Orlando, the most-visited destination in the United States.
-They are a registered not-for-profit trade association that represents more over 1,000 member companies making up Central Florida’s tourism community.
+They are a registered not-for-profit trade association that represents moreover 1,000 member companies making up Central Florida’s tourism community.

 Most importantly, in December, the CIO and Director both remarked that they had taken a 4-day weekend for Thanksgiving for the first time in many years!

 Marketers need to be able to preview content and products on channels like digital signage.
 A headless CMS will provide you with the capabilities to get your content to the right channels for commerce, but that doesn't mean that your team will be able to get the most out of it.

 Agility CMS, on the other hand, has more than enough marketer-friendly features to make sure your team has everything it needs to get content in front of customers.
-Features like the Rich Text Editor with WYSIWIG and source view, along with a built-in Image Editor for cropping, resizing, or other simple image editing tasks are user-friendly.
+Features like the Rich Text Editor with WYSIWYG and source view, along with a built-in Image Editor for cropping, resizing, or other simple image editing tasks are user-friendly.

 Another roadblock you may be facing on the road to headless commerce success is the current infrastructure for taking payments on new channels.
 Integrating payment systems is crucial to a successful eCommerce strategy.
 Unfortunately, not every CMS platform has the right capabilities to make it easy.

-The solution is cloud-based hosting that covers the entire digital experience.
+The solution is cloud-based hosting that covers the entire digital commerce experience.
 Agility trusts Azure to handle this and you should too.
 Agility allows you to sell products or tickets from any platform with a seamless shopping experience.